PavlePetrovic/MemeGenerator/README.md

 ## General info

-Meme Generator is a React app, build with the fundamentals of React.
-In this project, I call API with 100 most popular memes, and set that you can randomly pick meme on button click.
-Also, an interesting feature is that you can add random text of your choice on top and bottom of the image.
+Meme Generator is a React app, built with the fundamentals of React.
+In this project, I call API with the 100 most popular memes and set that you can randomly pick a meme on a button click.
+Also, an interesting feature is that you can add random text of your choice on the top and bottom of the image.

 ## Code